cguttweb/nuxt-portfolio-blog/content/posts/nuxt-fundamentals.md

 #### Layouts

-Layouts are a wrapper for pages which work in the same way as other Vue components and can be contain small reusable component e.g. a navbar or footer.
+Layouts are a wrapper for pages which work in the same way as other Vue components and can contain small reusable component e.g. a navbar or footer.
 The default.vue layout will be used for all of your pages until a custom one is specified using layout property in the script section of your page e.g.

 ```javascript
 <template>...</template>